 A possible exception would be an IEP or 504 Plan that meets all of the requirements defined by the above guidelines.

 The Accessibility Services office prepares an Academic Accommodation Memorandum (Memo) for each student receiving accommodations.
 This document explains the reasonable accommodations to be provided to you as a student of Wittenberg University.
-It is your responsibility to give a copy of our memo to each of your instructors at the beginning of each academic term.
+It is your responsibility to give a copy of our memo to each of your instructors at the beginning of each academic term and discuss it with them.
+Prior to the start of each semester you will need to renew your accommodations.

-Accessibility Services does not accept the following documentation:
+Accessibility Services typically does not accept the following documentation:

 - Handwritten letters from licensed professionals